MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

 ### Set up the allocation group name and hierarchy

-In the current release, a maximum of two allocation group names can be set and will be extended to allocation groups.
+In the current release, a maximum of two allocation group names can be set and extended to allocation groups.
 The groups have a hierarchy.

 To set up the allocation groups, follow these steps: